BENNI-GITHUB/project-02-climate-change/README.md

 ### How to take the Quiz
   - As soon as the user enter to the quiz area the introduction page shows up and the user can read the purpose of the quiz and the instruction to take the quiz properly.
   - User can expand the contents to read each part.
-  - The Introduction box has two buttons to let the user choose between start the quiz or quit it. by choose quit a window appears to confirm the user's decision and by pressing the 'start quiz' button the question box shows up immediately.
+  - The Introduction box has two buttons to let the user choose between start the quiz or quit it. by choose to quit a window appears to confirm the user's decision and by pressing the 'start quiz' button the question box shows up immediately.
   ![Instructions](readme/about-quiz.jpg)

 ### Quiz Page
 ##### The Quiz page of the website has some features:
-  - The question box has time counter and it drops down from 20 to zero.
+  - The question box has time counter, and it drops down from 20 to zero.
   ![Quiz Page](readme/quiz.jpg)
   - User has one fortune to choose the right answer and after the choosing the answer the right answer change to green color and if the answer was wrong the option become red.
  ![Wrong Answer](readme/wrong-answer.jpg)